piougy/CzechIdMng/Realization/frontend/README.md

 Builded application will be located in `dist` folder.
 Application could be deployed to any http server (e.g. Apache).

 ## Unmount submodule
 When we want unmount some optional module, we have to delete it (or his symlink) from czechidm-modules.
-Then clear all modules from client node_modules and make new compilation of modules.
+Then clear all modules from app node_modules and make new compilation of modules.

 `rm -r czechidm-modules/czechidm-example`